 Georgia Outdoor Recreational Pass

-While wildlife management areas and public fishing areas are primarily used by hunters and anglers, these properties are normally open for recreational use year-round.
-However, areas may be closed to entry or to certain activities due to hunting events being scheduled and other various reasons.
+Note: Areas may be closed to entry or to certain activities due to hunting events being scheduled and other various reasons.
 Click here to find out if an area is closed to any recreational activities before planning your visit.
 It will also be posted at the wildlife management area check station or at a specific recreation site.

 Who needs a GORP?